-I think about America as a corridor in the great passage of time, not so different from Metro’s Vermont and Santa Monica Red Line Subway station.
-It’s a place where thousands of people simply pass one another by each day, past the flocks of pigeons nestled above in the station’s arches, and past the heaps of other people laying by the sidewalks of the entrances not so far off.
+I think of the local Metro’s Vermont and Santa Monica Red Line Subway station.
+A place where thousands of people pass one another by each day, past the flocks of pigeons nestled above in the station’s arches, and past the heaps of other people laying by the entrances to the terminal.

-The flocks of pigeons cradled in the station’s altitudes are conditioned to the factors of its environment, that is, they’re used to its conditions, which are often rather unfriendly to their livelihood: Food is scarce, competition for food is abundant, and the winds push people and traffic through their huddled masses day in and day out.
+The birds cradled in the station’s altitudes are conditioned to the factors of the environment, which are often rather unfriendly to their livelihood: Food is scarce, competition for food is abundant, and the winds push people and traffic through their huddled masses daily.

-Those humans of us below, whether leading the traffic or anchored to the sidewalk, are conditioned to the factors of the environment, too: Food and housing are expensive, and the competition for decent work to afford some decent food and housing is likewise competitive.
-Then, as people push through flocks of pigeons in the race to get to it all, we push through one another too.
-Over the course of time, this has an effect of insulating us from the environment and one another as a whole.
+The humans below, whether moving with the traffic or anchored to the sidewalk, are conditioned to the factors of the environment, too: Food and housing are expensive, finding decent work to afford decent food and housing is likewise competitive.
+As people push through flocks of pigeons in the race to get to it all, we push past one another too; over time, this has the effect of insulating us from the environment and from one another as a whole.

-I think of my own experience in the race, in terms of just how many people I’ve walked past over the dozen or so years I’ve stepped foot through Metro’s Vermont and Santa Monica Corridor.
-That is, past people dealing with mental health disorders, addictions, or no place for shelter at night.
-I have a feeling that the experience binds me with millions of people living across the battle lines that make up this nation in the 21st century.
+I think of my own experience in this sequence, in terms of just how many people I’ve walked past over the dozen or so years I’ve stepped foot through Metro’s Vermont and Santa Monica corridor.
+Past people conflicted by mental health disorders, addiction, or no place for shelter at night.
+Past people trapped in abusive relationships, police violence, or no access to a steady meal each day.
+Past children who had no choice.
+I’ve got a feeling that this is an experience which binds me with millions of other people in the U.S. today.

-The fact of the matter is that America is not only pushing people away from its borders, but that it’s also pushing us away from its very street corners.
-In the case of Super Pan, the pueblo is dealing with wealth in this country, and the power wealth holds to shove human beings out of the way instead of using it to help them; a legacy as old as the country itself.
+In the 21st century, America isn’t just pushing people away from its borders, but it’s also pushing them from their homes, their livelihoods, and even from its street corners.
+In the pending displacement of Super Pan, my pueblo is dealing with wealth in this country, and the power of wealth to shove human beings out of the way instead of using it to uplift them and our community together as a whole; a legacy as old as the country itself.

-What’s also true is that all around us there are more Super Pan Bakeries at corners we’ve known for lifetimes, as there are more Metro stations that serve as part-time shelters for yet more people with less than us.
-Not far off, there are also individuals with wealth who want to take these spaces to break and recreate their figures for more wealth and power, though without so much as considering the very people who could be most harmed by such violent claims to space.
+But all around us are more mom and pop shops at risk of displacement, just as there are more Metro stations serving as shelters for more people with less than us.
+Not far off are also those individuals with wealth who simply want to take each of these spaces for their own benefit without pausing to consider how others can be harmed by such obnoxious claims to space.

-If we are somewhere in between, that is, not enamored by the power of wealth, but also not forced to sleep by the Metro stations at night, then just where do we stand?
-We pass one another by, to try to be better in some other way, which is for the most part what we have to do.
-But I don’t believe we always have to do things this way.
+If I’m somewhere in between, that is, not enamored by the power of wealth, but also not forced to sleep by the Metro stations at night, then just where do I stand?
+I pass by the less fortunate like the rest, to try to be better in some other way, which is for the most part what I have to do.
+But I don’t believe I’ve always got to do things this way.

 More on Super Pan in the Virgil Village SOON,